 Despite being much smaller than the Himalayas, the difficult climatic conditions of Aconcagua often put it into the same category of “eight thousanders” (mountains over 8,000 meters).
 The mountain is frigid enough to be covered with several glaciers, one of which stretches over six miles long.

-Measuring just a few hundred feet short of 20,000, Chimborazo (part of the Andes range) is yet another stratovolcano to add to our must-see list.
+Measuring just a few hundred feet short of 20,000, Chimborazo (part of the Andes range) is yet another stratovolcano to add to our must-see list of highest mountains in the world.

 Chimborazo is believed to be inactive, with the last eruption occurring nearly 1500 years ago.
 It is the highest mountain in Ecuador, a country that’s known for its elevation.
 Quito (located at 9,350 feet above sea level) is second only to La Paz, the capital of Bolivia, for highest capital city in South America.